 1. Declare the controlling state

 Somewhere in your contract or on your website, the controlling state should be declared.
 In the event that you were to be sued, this would prevent the plaintiff from determining which state law applies.
 After all, you don’t want to have to go to court on the other side of the country for an offense that might not even withstand in court in your state.
+That’s already reason number one to why you should sit down with your lawyer in Tampa.

 2. Set up a business checking account